Active Transportation Plan

 More a comment than a question.
 I did the survey but hit submit at the end before adding something in my final comments.
 I was very concerned when I saw that Advisory Shoulders were under consideration.
 Having driven on Humboldt in Victoria, I can say without reservation that I despise them.
 With an older than average demographic, I believe they would not be a good addition to our district.
 At least Humboldt has sidewalks on both sides of the road so vehicles are only competing with bikes, not pedestrians too.
 And Humboldt also has streetlights.
 Even so, Humboldt is awful to drive.
 Please no. Please.

-Resident 4decades asked about 3 years ago
+Resident 4decades asked almost 4 years ago

 Thanks for your feedback